 Full voltage and current are always present at the battery terminals.
 The batteries used in this system can produce dangerous voltages, extremely high currents, and a risk of electric shock.
 They may cause severe injury if the terminals are shorted together or to ground (earth).
 You must be extremely careful to avoid electric shock and burns caused by contacting battery terminals or shorting terminals during battery installation.
 Do not touch uninsulated battery terminals.
 A qualified electrician familiar with battery systems and required precautions must install and service the batteries.
 Any battery used with this unit shall comply with the applicable requirements for batteries in the standard for emergency lighting and power equipment, UL 924 (Canada's National Building Code).
-Cabinets are design to be used with, and batteries must be replaced with, manufacturer battery number BAT-CG12105 for some models and battery number BAT-CG12205 for other models or a manufacturer approved equivalent (see the battery wiring diagram that came with the battery cables).
+Cabinets are designed to be used with, and batteries must be replaced with, manufacturer battery number BAT-CG12042 or a manufacturer approved equivalent (see the battery wiring diagram that came with the battery cables).
 If you substitute batteries not supplied by manufacturer, the unit's UL (cUL) listing is void and the equipment may fail.
 Installation must conform to national and local codes as well.
 Keep unauthorized personnel away from batteries.
 The electrician must take these precautions: